NIHON NOHYAKU CO., LTD.

 The Group creates a work environment that is free from long working hours, discrimination, and prejudice, which are all factors that pose the risk of human rights violation and operates the personnel system fairly.

-The Group comprehensively promotes human rights initiatives throughout the supply chain from the perspective of sustainable procurement.
+NICHINO Group promotes a comprehensive approach to human rights throughout the supply chain from a sustainable procurement perspective.

 Ensuring human rights throughout the supply chain